 In my experience, when a man suddenly becomes distant, it's rarely because he's lost interest.
 More often, it's one of these:

 Fear of intimacy or commitment.
 I've seen this countless times.
 A man gets close, feels vulnerable, and suddenly panics.
-The closer you get, the more "real" it becomes—and that terrifies him.
+The closer you get, the more "real" it becomes, and that terrifies him.
 His pulling away is his way of regaining control and emotional safety.
 It's not rational, but it's human.

 He's overwhelmed by life.
-Work stress, family issues, financial pressure—men often retreat when they're struggling.
+Work stress, family issues, financial pressure, men often retreat when they're struggling.
 Unlike women, who tend to seek connection during stress, many men withdraw.
 They think they need to "handle it alone" before they can be present again.

 He's lost a sense of independence.
 This one's tricky.
-Sometimes a man feels like he's losing himself in the relationship—his hobbies, his friends, his sense of identity.
+Sometimes a man feels like he's losing himself in the relationship, his hobbies, his friends, his sense of identity.
 So he pulls away to reclaim that.
 It's not always conscious.

 He's uncertain about the relationship.
 Maybe he's not sure about his feelings, or he's comparing you to an ex, or he's questioning if you're "the one."
 Instead of talking about it, he creates distance to figure it out.

 Avoidant attachment style.
 Some men grew up in environments where emotions weren't discussed, or where love felt conditional.
 As adults, they default to pulling away when things get emotionally intense.
 It's their nervous system's way of self-protecting.
+If that is the pattern you're in, Fearful Avoidant Attachment: Coping Guide adds more nuance.

 The pattern I've noticed?
 Men who pull away often feel the same confusion and pain you do.
-They just express it differently—through withdrawal instead of words.
+They just express it differently, through withdrawal instead of words.

 How to Recognise When a Man Is Pulling Away